 Hazardous Waste Disposal

 As residents of the City of Twin Falls, you are a member of the Southern Idaho Solid Waste (SISW) district.
-That means you can dispose of such things as antifreeze, motor oil and batteries by delivering them to the city's transfer station at:
+That means you can dispose of such things as antifreeze, motor oil, batteries and sharps by delivering them to the city's transfer station at:

 2186 Orchard Dr. E.